-Neptune has entered Pisces in 2011 and will remain there until around 2025 and this new movement represents our need to merge with something greater and trust in something bigger than seen in our reality.
+Neptune entered Pisces in 2011 and remains there until around 2025, and this new movement represents our need to merge with something greater and trust in something bigger than seen in our reality.
 The connection with a more powerful source is found in nearly all cultures and spiritual beliefs.
 Seeking and trusting in a power beyond ourselves has a transforming impact on our lives.

 When Neptune transits through Pisces we long to transcend our sense of limitation and individual separateness.
 The planet puts us in touch with the fact that we need to have faith, to take us through changing states of doubts and confusion.
 The last transit of Neptune occurred in 1847-1861 and spiritualism was born along with a growing interest in the occult, and the afterlife.

-Neptune verges away from the logic and Scientific methods of healing and believes in the power of faith, prayer, meditation and visualisation.
-Neptune in Pisces also rules the imagination, and this is seen through art and music, theatre and imaginary play.
-However, the misuse and over stimulation of the imagination may lead to hysterics, hallucination, disorientation, mental and physical disintegration.
+Neptune verges away from the logic and Scientific methods of healing and believes in the power of faith, prayer, meditation, and visualization.
+Neptune in Pisces also rules the imagination, and this is seen through art and music, theatre, and imaginary play.
+However, the misuse and over stimulation of the imagination may lead to hysterics, hallucination, disorientation, mental, and physical disintegration.